 Why fridge organisation matters

 A fridge is not a uniform temperature throughout.
 Bottom shelves can sit close to 1–2°C while the door often reaches 8–10°C — already above the safe zone.
 That difference determines whether your food stays safe for two days or five.
+For broader storage rules covering all food types, see: food storage tips — 9 practical rules.

 The UK Food Standards Agency recommends keeping your fridge at 0–5°C. Bacteria multiply fastest in what's called the danger zone, which starts at around 8°C. Everything that spoils quickly belongs in the coldest part.